thacherT1D/new-angular-curriculum/Unit-1/05-built-in-directives.md

 **FINAL EXERCISE**

 Build a simple camera shop interface using the data provided below.
 Display each camera's title, image (look into `ng-src`), price, and rating.
-If an item's `onSale` property is true, display the words "ON SALE!!" and give the price a yellow color.
+If an item's `onSale` property is true, display the words 'ON SALE!!' and give the price a yellow color.
 A user should be able to sort by price or rating.
 You'll need to research how to accomplish this.

 ![](http://zippy.gfycat.com/UnsteadyDampCanine.gif)